 What do we mean by disability?

-*The Equality Act 2010 defines a disabled person as someone who has a physical or mental impairment, and the impairment has a substantial and long-term adverse effect on their ability to carry out normal day-to-day activities.
-Sharing that you are disabled or have impairments will not be used in any way in judging the quality of your application.
+The Equality Act 2010 defines a disabled person as someone who has a physical or mental impairment, and the impairment has a substantial and long-term adverse effect on their ability to carry out normal day-to-day activities.

 The following specialist bursaries are available: